-All in all, the tests were all the same.
+All in all, the tests were the same.
 He has no hearing, at all, in his right ear.
 This was probably either from birth or from some illness in ET.
 We tried a normal hearing aid in that ear and it did nothing.
 It is hard to amplify a sound that is simply not there.
 So now, we do a CROS hearing aid.
-It is a regular aid in the good ear and a microphone (smaller) aid in the bad ear.
+It is a regular aid in the good ear and a microphone (smaller) aids in the bad ear.
 The sound hits the small aid and Bluetooth to the good ear and it is amplified.
 He still cannot localize sound, but he can “hear” when something is coming.
 It has worked really well for him.

 What Works for Him

 I do not make him wear it daily, but he is wearing it more times than not.
 It is hard because he isn’t supposed to “sweat” or get it wet, so we have to be very cautious.
 The little aid, because it is not fitted into his ear, has a tendency to fall out, so we have gotten him fitted for a fitted aid in both ears.
-They are neon cause that’s how we roll.
+They are neon in color because that’s how we roll.